JesusOfLagos/Deliva-Backend/contribution.md

-Certainly!
-Here's an updated example, assuming the contributor's name is Daniel and the commit message is "starter files for Deliva Pro":

----

 # Contributing to Deliva-Backend

 Welcome to Deliva-Backend!
 As a member of our organization, we appreciate your interest in contributing to our project.
 Please follow the guidelines below to ensure a smooth collaboration process.